Reading Time: 8 minutes

 The offseason is for building muscle and improving weak areas on your body.

-The pre-contest season is for retaining the muscle you built in the offseason while simultaneously dropping as much body fat as possible.
+The pre-contest season in is for retaining the muscle you built in the offseason while simultaneously dropping as much body fat as possible.

 The competition season is when you show off all of your hard work on stage from the offseason and the pre-contest.